naccdata/data-collection/docs/index.md

                 └── Data
 ```

-Using a file structure matching this hierarchy will mean fewer transformations when the data is submitted.
+Using a file structure matching this hierarchy will mean fewer transformations when the data are submitted.

 We will support data to be submitted using one of these organizations: